Rosewool Insulation Refractory Co.,Ltd.

 • Shipbuilding & offshore platforms:

-• Rock wool’s water-repellent and corrosion-resistant properties make it ideal for marine environments.
+• rock wool’s water-repellent and corrosion-resistant properties make it ideal for marine environments.

 • Withstands saltwater exposure, humidity, and vibration.